Adding variables

 - Click Apply Changes.

-If you select the Clear Value On Start checkbox, the variable value updates to its original value when a new River is created, regardless of any changes during the River.
+If you select the Clear Value On Start checkbox, the variable value updates to its original value when you create a new Data Flow, regardless of any changes during the Data Flow.

 Encrypted variables